 Now, there are various ways we can stop the dry rot in your place, and here are some of them:

 - ISOLATE THE AREA

 If dry rot has appeared in an area of your home or workplace, the space should be isolated immediately because the fungus could easily spread.
 Longer exposure to the dry rot will endanger the other wooden parts of the house or office.
 But how does dry rot spread?
 Since dry rot is caused by fungi, its spores are enough to spread trouble.

 After isolation, treatment is next.
 Some would try to do the treatment via DIY.
 However, handling dangerous chemicals can pose serious threats to the health and safety of the homeowners if mishandled.
 Another issue with DIY treatments is getting the right proportion between combined chemicals.
 Putting too much or little is both a waste of time and money because treatment will not yield the same result.

-For treatment, it is best to call in the professionals who are trained to handle the prescribed chemicals, specific to the materials used in your homes.
+For treatment, it is best to call in professionals who are trained to handle the prescribed chemicals, specific to the materials used in your homes.

 During the winter, treating wood is more technical because of the moisture present in the air.
 Unfortunately, the fungus that produces the dry rot loves the moisture.
 The fungi will eat away the wood by breaking down the cellulose and hemicellulose of the wood.
 Good news though as we are currently offering our Winter Special Promo just for you!

-Our team at Rocklin Pest Control does not only handle insects or animals pests, but we can also help you secure the quality of your homes by making it is infestation-free.
+Our team at Rocklin Pest Control does not only handle insects or animal pests, but we can also help you secure the quality of your homes by making it is infestation-free.
 Do not hesitate to shoot us an email if you have any questions.
 It is always best not to compromise the safety of your family and pets over a DIY Project.